tlswg/tls13-spec/draft-ietf-tls-tls13.md

   algorithm.
 If the public key is carried in an X.509 certificate, it MUST use the RSASSA-PSS OID  {{!RFC5756}}.
 When used in certificate signatures, the algorithm parameters MUST be DER encoded.
-If the corresponding public key's parameters present, then the parameters in the signature MUST be identical to those in the public key.
+If the corresponding public key's parameters are present, then the parameters in the signature MUST be identical to those in the public key.

 Legacy algorithms